Bevor Sie gehen...

 Leaves

-The deciduous leaves of Grey alder are dark green, ovate, alternate.
+The deciduous leaves of the Grey alder are dark green, ovate, alternate.

 Bark